 Regan-Porter: Before we go into what you're doing at the American Press Institute, let me ask a picture question, which is, what do you think are the primary burning questions or issues facing local news?

 Michael Bolden: Well, I think there is a huge question about local news and maintaining its place as an enabler of our democratic society and institutions.
-It is no accident that freedom of the press is enshrined in the first commitment.
+It is no accident that freedom of the press is enshrined in the First Amendment.
 The founding fathers clearly knew, first of all, that American democracy is an experiment.
 And we think about the pursuit of happiness, and when we hear that we often think it's about individual happiness, but it's not.
 It's about how we exist and coexist together and the ability to make decisions together that affects how we live and how our society functions.
 And ensuring that people have the information they need is a vital part of what the free press does.
 And so at the local level, we have to have a robust thriving free press, providing people with the information they need.
 Otherwise, we're going to see more of our democratic freedoms slip away because people won't have the information they need to coexist in our communities.
 So I think that that is one of the first things that we need to hold up as important.
 And remember that context when we're dealing with everything else that comes our way, that freedom of the press is an enabler of what is a great democratic experiment.
 And when it suffers, our democracy will suffer.

 Listening to your community (and not just your audience)

 Regan-Porter: That actually leads into the next question I had, which is, what needs do local newsrooms serve, which you alluded to there.
 And do you think they've lost sight of what their communities need?